Skip to main content

 note

-SNMP autodiscovery supports IPv6 addresses for device discovery.
+SNMP discovery supports IPv6 addresses for device discovery.

 Network devices can be discovered by Device42 using SNMP v1, v2c, or v3.
-If you're looking to do Storage discovery via SNMP, you may want to visit the dedicated SNMP SAN/Server Autodiscovery page.
+If you're looking to do Storage discovery via SNMP, visit the dedicated SNMP SAN/Server Autodiscovery page.

-SNMP discovery will pull in CDP/LLDP neighbors as long as SNMP credentials are the same across all neighbors.
+SNMP discovery pulls in CDP/LLDP neighbors as long as SNMP credentials are the same across all neighbors.
 If the credentials are not the same, you can add those devices using separate discovery jobs.

 Categories of Discovered SNMP Data